 From the beginning of our work in Haiti, we realized that God did not call us to help people escape Haiti.
 Because so many bright & capable individuals have left their Haitian homeland, there are now more Haitian doctors alone in Brooklyn than in all of Haiti.
 The same is true of Montreal.
 God showed Aslan early on that He was calling us to help people escape the devastation of poverty in Haiti by empowering their lives – physically, mentally & spiritually – so that they can, in turn, remain in Haiti and change their nation!

 Getting people to work cooperatively is a difficult task in Haiti.
 Through Aslan, however, the L’Acajou Association has grown from a handful of families to over 200.
 The association meets weekly at our church to discuss ways to improve the lives of everyone living in the area.
 They purchased a small piece of land close by and have built a factory to process manyok into cassava bread.

-To us, the foundation of everything is our deeply held Christian beliefs.
-It’s good to feed a man for the day.
-It’s better to teach a man to fish so he can feed himself for a lifetime.
+The foundation of everything is our deeply held Christian beliefs.
+It is good to feed a man for the day.
+It’s even better to teach a man to fish so he can feed himself for a lifetime.
 Without touching the spiritual part of man, however, all our efforts will – in the end – turn into ash.
 Jesus is the reason we do everything we do.
-We are currently building Maranatha Church as the beacon light for every project God leads us to begin in L’Acajou.
+We are currently completing Maranatha Church as the beacon light for every project God leads us to begin in L’Acajou.
 We touch the lives of over 200 children with food projects, Bible classes, day camps, sports & music programs every week during the year.
-Our church now includes 100 children and 40 adults.
+Our church now includes over 150 adults and children.